 Potentially, a Cessna 172 could be designated as Air Force One if the POTUS was to use it for transport.
 But if in popular culture, the presidential call signs are associated with specific aircraft, it is because those are nothing ordinary.
 And among them, the two Boeing VC-25 A currently being used as Air Force One are probably the most famous.

-Strictly secured in Joint Base Andrews, 17km south west Washington when the POTUS is in the White House, the planes always travel by two anywhere they go (the same goes for other presidential aircraft).
+Strictly secured in Joint Base Andrews, 17km south east from Washington when the POTUS is in the White House, the planes always travel by two anywhere they go (the same goes for other presidential aircraft).
 This measure ensures the president always have a plane at his disposal if one of them were to be grounded.
 But in 27 years, that never happened.

 Not just any Boeing 747

 The VC-25A is a heavily modified Boeing 747.
 In the 190s, the choice of Boeing 747 airframe did not come as surprising: it was already in use within the USAF for the E-4A Nightwatch (since upgraded to E-4B) , also known as the National Operations Airborne Center, which allows the Pentagon staff to operate from the skies.

 With an extra tank that allows for an extended range of 1600km, the plane can stay airborne of 14 hours.
 That time can be extended to up to 72 hours as the plane has the capacity to be refueled by KC-135 tankers of the USAF.
 The plane is powered by four General Electric CF6-80C2B1 engines, with 56,700 pounds of thrust.